whettenr/gen-conf-exp/README.md

 `talks = gc_data[gc_data.author.str.contains('R. Holland|Uchtdorf|Bednar', regex=True)]`

 Note: Look out for authors who have the same last name.
 For example you might need to include a middle initial such at `R. Holland` instead of just `Holland`.

+Note: The code for generating the word cloud graphics at the top of this document can be found at the bottom of the NelsonMonsonClassifier.